5 The spiritual reunion

 5.5 A focus point of light and warmth

 What you experience is that spirit and power, light and love, peace and truth begin to flow through you.
 What you experience in this way is the divine.
 But what you experience in this way, you are in fact also yourself!
-You experience yourself as a spark of spirit, and it is the divine spirit; you experience yourself as a focus of light and warmth in our God as that omnipresent sea of that same spiritual light and that same spiritual warmth.
+You experience yourself as a spiritual spark, out and in the divine spirit; you experience yourself as a focus of light and warmth in our God as that omnipresent sea of that same spiritual light and that same spiritual warmth.

 5.6 God's omnipresence

-Because of that omnipresence, God already has it all in himself and is therefore all-knowing, which is connected with perception;
+Because of that omnipresence, God already has All in himself and is therefore all-knowing, which is connected with perception;

 by that omnipresence God can connect everything in himself and is therefore the all-wisdom, which is connected with thinking;